 Here are a few ways to find local contests and sweepstakes you can take part in.

 Exhibit at an Event

 Being at a trade show puts you in front of consumers inherently interested in your product niche, giving you an opportunity to acquire hot, ready-to-buy leads.
-It’s also an opportunity to meet businesses you can partner up with to save money, exchange leads or run joint promotions with.
+It’s also an opportunity to meet businesses you can partner up with to save money, exchange leads or run joint business marketing promotions with.